anjalipathania994-cmd/Marketing-Campaign-Analysis/README.md

 To take this project even further, - I would implement:

-## Predictive Analytics:
-Use historical data in Excel or Python to forecast the expected ROI of a future campaign before the budget is even approved.
+**Predictive Analytics**: Use historical data in Excel or Python to forecast the expected ROI of a future campaign before the budget is even approved.

-## Automated Data Pipelines:
-Set up a cloud pipeline so that marketing data flows directly into the database and updates the Power BI dashboard automatically every single day without manual cleaning.
+**Automated Data Pipelines**: Set up a cloud pipeline so that marketing data flows directly into the database and updates the Power BI dashboard automatically every single day without manual cleaning.

-A/B Testing Framework: Add a system to track different versions of the same campaign to definitively prove which ad copy or image performs best.
+**A/B Testing Framework**: Add a system to track different versions of the same campaign to definitively prove which ad copy or image performs best.

 ## 📂 Project Structure